 What is a Needs Archived note or log?

-This log sends an email to the geocache owner and a local reviewer.
+This log sends an email to the geocache owner and notifies the local reviewer.
 There are several instances when using a "Needs Archived" log is appropriate.
 Here are some example situations that warrant a Needs Archived note.

 1 - There is a law enforcement, trespassing or similar issue requiring immediate attention.
 Occasionally, a geocache is placed in a location that is inappropriate because of security concerns - schools, court houses, or airports among the most common.

 When a reviewer receives a Needs Archived note he/she will usually:

 Post a note to the geocache page in response to the Needs Archived log, providing the owner with an opportunity to fix the problem, and following up to make sure the issue has received attention from the owner.
 In cases where there's a legitimate maintenance need like a wet or possibly missing container, but not a trail of evidence that the owner has ignored their responsibility, it is appropriate to give the owner a fair chance to respond.

 Do nothing.
 Some Needs Archived notes are logged purely as a matter of frustration, either because of a personal dispute with the geocache owner or an inability to find the geocache.
 New geocachers sometimes mistakenly assume that because they cannot find the geocache when their GPS zeroes out, it *must* be missing and therefore should be archived.
 Other folks simply choose the wrong log option by accident.